aws/aws-xray-sdk-node/README.md

 ## Testing from Source

-[rsync](https://linux.die.net/man/1/rsync) is used for builds and is a prerequisite for building the SDK.

 This repo uses [Lerna](https://lernajs.io) to manage multiple packages.
 To install Lerna as a CLI:
 ```
 npm install -g lerna